Great Tibet Tour Logo GREAT TIBET TOUR ®

 Nepal, Bhutan and Tibet are adjacent to each other and distributed on the south and north sides of the Himalayas.

 Tibet is located on the northern side of the Himalayas and Lhasa is the capital.
 The Himalayas have become a natural barrier between Nepal and Tibet, among which the world's highest peak - Mount Everest is a natural resource shared by the two countries.
-Tibet is renowned as the "Roof of the World", with its average altitude of more than 4000 meters.
+Tibet is renowned as the "Roof of the World", with an average altitude of more than 4,000 meters.
 Its vast land and geographical environment have created unique natural beauty such as the snow-capped mountain, the highland lake, and the deep Grand Canyon as well as cultural landscapes.

 Nepal Bhutan Tibet Tourist Map

 Nepal is renowned as one of the paradises for trekking in the world.
 It has dozens of mature hiking trails, among which Annapurna Trek and Mount Everest Trek must not be missed for trekking enthusiasts.
-In addition, Pokhara gliding and Chitwan National Park are also popular tourist attractions.
+In addition, Pokhara Gliding and Chitwan National Park are also popular tourist attractions.

-Bhutan is a Buddhism country and has the reputation of "one of the happiest countries in the world".
+Bhutan is a Buddhist country and has the reputation of "one of the happiest countries in the world".
 During the trip to Bhutan, in addition to its primitive natural beauty and simplicity of Bhutanese people, you can't miss Taktshang Goemba, Rinpung Dzong, Punakha Dzong, and Tashichho Dzong, etc.

 Tibet is known as the place closest to heaven.
 Tibet is located on the Qinghai-Tibet Plateau, the highest plateau in the world.
 The unique scenery, ethnic customs and strong religious culture make it a mysterious tourist destination.
 Potala Palace, Jokhang Temple, Mount Everest and Mount Kailash should be added to your bucket list.